Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-vitis-vision.rst

 Memory Mapped Kernels
 ~~~~~~~~~~~~~~~~~~~~~

-In the memory map based kernels such as crop, Mean-shift tracking and
+In the memory map-based kernels such as crop, Mean-shift tracking, and
 bounding box, the input read will be for particular block of memory
 based on the requirement for the algorithm.
 The streaming interfaces
-will require the image to be read in raster scan manner, which is not
+will require the image to be read in a raster scan manner, which is not
 the case for the memory mapped kernels.
 The methodology to handle this
 case is as follows: